-The subjects needed to study Pharmacology in WAEC must contain five (5) credit.
-This subject combination is also applicable to NECO AND GCE… The O level requirement that is the compulsory WAEC subject combination for Pharmacology must include:
+You’re expected to have at least 5 credits on the required WAEC subject combination needed to study Pharmacology in Nigeria universities.
+This subject combination is also applicable to other O’level exams such as NECO AND GCE.
+The O level requirement, that is, the required WAEC subject combination for Pharmacology must include:

 - English Language